 Cars are complicated and dangerous machines with an ever-increasing number of electrical systems; it behooves you and everyone's safety to understand the basics before getting in the drivers seat.
 Our government has failed miserably in preparing us to competently drive an automobile [which is still a privilege, not a right].
 We have to take it upon ourselves to be educated and experienced.

 This is a misleading, and potentially dangerous attitude.
-The advocates of max PSI in your tyres never mention that the PSI number on the sidewall is accompanied by a max weight number - these two numbers must be considered together.
-Normally, your tyres will not be carrying anything like the max weight number.
+The advocates of max PSI in your tires never mention that the PSI number on the sidewall is accompanied by a max weight number - these two numbers must be considered together.
+Normally, your tires will not be carrying anything like the max weight number.
 If you carry very heavy loads in your vehicle, then you should increase your PSI above the manufacturer's sticker value correspondingly.
-High PSI will decrease your tyre's contact patch with the road, and decrease your safety margin if not accompanied by greater weight.
-I have calculated that increasing my C's tyre pressure to 44PSI will reduce the tyre contact patch by about 27%.
+High PSI will decrease your tire's contact patch with the road, and decrease your safety margin if not accompanied by greater weight.
+I have calculated that increasing my C's tire pressure to 44PSI will reduce the tire contact patch by about 27%.

 When I started driving I ran old Volkswagen Beetles for years.
-My tyres were regularly maintained to the sticker values and rotated, and I normally got 70,000 miles of even wear out of a set.
-If you want the most from your tyres, start with the manufacturer's values, and give them a little more, especially on a long trip.
+My tires were regularly maintained to the sticker values and rotated, and I normally got 70,000 miles of even wear out of a set.
+If you want the most from your tires, start with the manufacturer's values, and give them a little more, especially on a long trip.